clavalle-pts/ux-playbook/design-guidelines.md

-# Design Goals for Accessibility
+# Technical Goals for Accessibility
 This document is a best practices guideline for UI behavior.
 Please follow as close as possible and refer to as often as needed.
 #### Viewport/Placeholder
 - Viewport is synonmous with placeholder